-You’ve gone over it a million times in your head – and with the camp director, the counselors, the kitchen staff, and your kid.
+You’ve gone over it a million times – with the camp director, the counselors, the kitchen staff, and your kid.
 You’re feeling confident.
-Kinda.
-That’s Okay.
-No matter how much you’ve prepared, you’re likely going to feel a little anxiety when your kid’s away.
+Kind of.
+That’s okay.
+No matter how much you’ve prepared, you’ll likely feel a little anxious when your kid’s away.
 But pat yourself on the back for all the work, forethought, and planning you’ve done to get your kid off to camp.
-No kid should ever have to miss out on fun childhood experiences due to food allergies.
+No kid should ever miss out on fun childhood experiences due to food allergies.

 Thanks to you, your kid has the opportunity to have the safe and super awesome summer experiences they’ll write home about – if they remember to write.